 Author "Calling the Rainbow Nation Home"

-Over the last thirty years the gay Christian revival has grown and evolved into the dynamic influence it is today.
-Thankfully for the last twenty plus years I've been blessed to enjoy a "cat bird seat" as my Grandmother would say of the movement's ebb and flow.
-Starting first with my involvement with MCC during the mid eighties and then later as the founding pastor of a non-denominational church whose primary ministry was to the gay community.
-As the nineties drew to a close I followed the Lord's urging to write "Calling the Rainbow Nation Home" and start www.gaychurch.org.
-The web site had many important missions to be carried out but none more important than helping folks link up with a local welcoming, Christian church near where they lived.
+I've had the privilege of watching most of this growth first hand from the mid eighties until today.
+First as a member of a local MCC congregation and then as the founding pastor of a non-denominational church whose primary ministry was to the gay community.
+As the nineties drew to a close I followed the Lord's urging to write the book "Calling the Rainbow Nation Home" and start www.gaychurch.org.
+The web site has many important missions one of which is a global welcoming Christian church directory to help folks find a church near where they live.

 · By the end of the first 20 years (1970-1990) there were 1,000 churches